Activities to improve working memory in children

 It is proposed here that working memory is crucially required to store information while other material is being mentally manipulated during the classroom learning activities that form the foundations for the acquisition of complex skills and knowledge.
 A child with a poor working memory capacity will struggle and often fail in such activities, disrupting and delaying learning.'

 The research also made the following conclusion: 'Without early intervention, memory deficits cannot be made up over time and will continue to compromise a child's likelihood of academic success.'

 Below are just a few activities that will help to enhance children's memory and recall:

 Kim's game is used across a number of subjects, particularly modern foreign languages, to test children's memory.
 A selection of objects, numbers or words are displayed before the objects are covered up and children are asked which item has been removed.
 This can continue indefinitely with different combinations of objects.

-Reciting times tables, repeating test questions and regularly reviewing vocabulary cards should ensure that children retain information in both their short and long term memories.
-Research conducted last year by Kent State University in the United States found that ‘with retrieval practice, everything gets substantially better,’ and that includes ‘associative memory’ (the relationship between things) and ‘cue memory’ (when something triggers memory).
+Reciting times tables, repeating test questions and regularly reviewing vocabulary cards should ensure that children retain information in both their short and long-term memories.
+Research conducted by Kent State University in the United States found that 'with retrieval practice, everything gets substantially better,' and that includes 'associative memory' (the relationship between things) and 'cue memory' (when something triggers memory).

 Number and letter sequences

-Parents could try typing a short number sequence and gradually building this up digit by digit, give children a minute to review it before removing it all together.
-Children can then attempt to recall as much of the sequence as they can and the process can be repeated with letters.
-This system forms part of The Modern Language Aptitude Test (MLAT), which predicts how good individuals might be at learning a foreign language.
+You could try typing a short number sequence and gradually building this up digit by digit.
+Give children a minute to review it before removing it all together.
+The children can then attempt to recall as much of the sequence as they can, before the process is repeated with letters.